mountaincharlie/cook-ebook/README.md

     * (image of footer when not logged in)
     * (image of about page when logged in)
     * (image of about page when not logged in)
-* User's see success messages for signing up, logging in and logging out
-    * (image of signup success message)
-    * (image of login success message)
-    * (image of logout success message)

 ### Manual Testing JavaScript functionality
 * The delete Ingredient button